withaspark/cssgauges/README.md

 ### Gauges using JQuery ###

-For less markup and greater customization, use with with jQuery.
+For less markup and greater customization, use with jQuery.
 Include some version of the jQuery library (I haven't tested compatibility with all versions yet).
 In the future, I think I'll remove the dependency on jQuery and rewrite with Javascript only, but until then...

 ```
 <script src="//ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script>